 Can I receive a denial of the bankruptcy petition?

 It is not a situation that is commonly observed; however, to approve a bankruptcy, the person’s income is evaluated and compared with the number of debts they have.
-One of the reasons that generate a denial is that you have lied about the price of your assets or the monthly income you earn.
+One of the reasons that generate a denial is that you have lied about the cost of your assets or the monthly income you earn.